vigoo/bari/README.md

 To use the latest build, install [bari from NuGet](https://www.nuget.org/packages/bari).

+To upgrade an existing version use `bari selfupdate`.

 ## Documentation ##
 Documentation is under construction and available from the [getting started page](https://github.com/vigoo/bari/wiki/GettingStarted).